Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-07-09 00:27:47
+Last Updated: 2025-07-10 00:27:13

-Lord, Lord, How Subject We Old Men Are To This Vice Of Lying!
+Inside you there's an artist you don't know about.

-By William Shakespeare
+By Rumi